 You’ve Got Things to Say: Upcoming Themes

 Edge for Scholars invites you to share your insights in blog posts for early career researchers, mentors, and academic leaders.
 All topics and styles are welcome at any time.
 But this sneak peek introduces future themes for The Cutting Edge.
-Our newsletter circulates a digest of top posts to 42,000 email subscribers about twice a month (sign up here), and reaches more than 100,000 views on social media.
-You can build your own readership, linked to your profile, and we’ll help get the word out.
+Our newsletter circulates a digest of top posts to 42,000 email subscribers about twice a month (sign up here).

 Blog submissions fitting the themes are considered for the Cutting Edge.
 (Order and timing of topics are subject to change based on current events, new opportunities, and community priorities.
 Best laid plans, etc…)